-Mick Giannasi CBE, our Chair said: “The Accolades are our way of saying thank you to everyone working in social care and early years and childcare who has delivered great care to make things better for the people they support.
+Mick Giannasi CBE, our Chair said: “The Accolades are our way of saying thank you to everyone working in social care and early years and childcare who provides excellent care to make things better for the people they support.

-“The past two years have been incredibly difficult, but we should be proud of all our social care and early years and childcare workers who have offered their support, kept people safe and helped those they care for to live the lives that matter to them.
+“The past three years have been and continue to be incredibly challenging, but we should be proud of all those working in the sector who have supported those they care for to live the lives that matter to them.

 “Congratulations to all the winners and finalists, you should be very proud of your achievements.
 Thank you all for everything you do.”

-Sue Evans, our Chief Executive, added: “Once again this year the standard of entries we received has been incredibly high.
-The judges had a difficult task in deciding the winners as there was very little to separate some of the finalists.
+Sue Evans, our Chief Executive, added: “We received a high standard of entries and nominations for this year’s awards and the judges had a difficult task deciding the winners as there was very little to separate some of the finalists.

 “Congratulations to all our deserving winners.
 We’re very fortunate to have so many committed and hard-working people supporting our communities.”